Argentina rules out González and Correa because of injuries - WHIZ News

 Almada, a 21-year-old forward, will be the first MLS player to represent Argentina in the World Cup, according to his club.
 Almada made his national team debut in a friendly against Honduras in September.

-Argentina will face Saudi Arabia on Tuesday in their Group C opener and play the Netherlands four days later.
+Argentina will face Saudi Arabia on Tuesday in their Group C opener and play Mexico four days later.
 The team’s final group game will be against Poland on Nov.
 30.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports